DataTech123/FinanceETLDataPipeline.py/README.md

 Data explanation:

-In a working environment where ETL is used routinely, I can coordinate with data engineering teams to automate data flow processes.
+In a working environment where ETL is used routinely, I can coordinate with data engineering/IT teams to automate data flow processes.
-I can easily adapt to any cloud-based data warehouses and tools, including Snowflake, RedShift, AWS, and BigQuery, which are accessible for processing data analysis.
+I can easily adapt to any cloud-based data warehouses and tools, including Snowflake, RedShift, AWS, and BigQuery,which are accessible for processing data analysis.

 Thank you for your questions and feedback.